heathhenley/heathhenley.github.io/content/posts/implementing-similar-apps-with-dissimilar-stacks.md

 "typescript", "notes"]
 ---

-**TLDR** - My general takeaways two similar apps.
+**TLDR** - My general takeaways from working on two similar apps.
 One the OG server-returns-html way with FastAPI/HTMX and one with Next.js using the app router / RSC / SSR.
-These are my quick take aways from the point of view of working on them from the perspective of a non-web dev.
+These are my quick take aways from the point of view of working on them from the perspective of a "non-web-dev dev".

 ## Intro
 I am currently working on two somewhat similar web apps, one using